-An EDI system is not something you can integrate once and forget about it.
+An electronic data interchange system is not something you can integrate once and forget about it.
 It should be updated as new document formats crop up or when additional translation maps are created.
 Get your software vendor to provide EDI mapping support and maintain your system in the future.

-3 Reasons to leave your supply chain EDI project to Acropolium
+3 Reasons to leave your logistics EDI software project to Acropolium

 At Acropolium, we know what goes into a killer EDI solution, as we have been designing them since 2003.

-Here’s what we can do for businesses interested in EDI software:
+Here’s what we can do for businesses interested in buiding custom EDI software: